 Within the tribe there were seven to nine bands or kinship units of 40 to 50 people.
 For the Muwinina people, the area around present day Hobart was their country.
-They called the mountain kunanyi, a name that has been revived by Aborigines today.
+They called the mountain kunanyi, a name that has been revived by Palawa today.

 The coastline of this country was rich with shellfish, and the land with birds and wallabies.
 The Muwinina used fire as a method to clear vegetation, and hunt wildlife.
 French expeditions in the late 18th Century reported extensive burning in the foothills of the Wellington Range by Aboriginal people.